copadev/swift-extensions/README.md

 ## Usage

-Simply drag [...]Extensions.swift in resource folder into your project or just copy the extensions that you need and paste it into your project swift file.
+Simply drag [...]Extensions.swift in resource folder into your project or just copy the extensions functions that you need and paste it into your project swift file.

 #### Notes:

-- Some extensions function requires you to add addtional patten in addtional-resource folder
+- Some extensions function requires you to add additional pattern in additional-resource folder.